Last updated on November 20th, 2019 at 08:20 am

 When is the best time to visit Santorini?

 Santorini is special at any time of year.
-The views of the volcano and the Aegean Sea are simply unique, and those beautiful buildings cry out to be photographed.
+The views of the volcano and the Aegean Sea are simply unique, and those beautiful blue and white buildings cry out to be photographed.

 The thing is, Santorini is increasingly popular with visitors.
 So much so, that this tiny dot on the map currently receives well over 2 million tourists annually!
 Of these people, most visit during the summer.